 Non-university research organisations are often very well-equipped and offer postdoctoral researchers a good starting point for launching their careers.
 Postdocs can work in teams with researchers from all over the world here, and research projects are often integrated in international partnerships.

 Hundreds of specialised research institutes

 There are hundreds of specialised research institutes that focus on various fields of research as well as basic or applied research.
-The four largest government-funded research organisations are the Fraunhofer-Gesellschaft, the Helmholtz Association, the Leibniz Association and the Max Planck Society.
-On our website you will find an overview of the research organisations in Germany: Research organisations.
+The four largest government-funded research organisations are the Fraunhofer-Gesellschaft, the Helmholtz Association, the Leibniz Association and the Max-Planck-Gesellschaft.
+On our Research organisations section you will find an overview of the research organisations in Germany.

 Type of employment

 Research organisations support postdocs with research jobs or grants.

 Postdocs usually work in (junior) research groups on a specific, frequently also interdisciplinary research topic.
 As a rule, non-university research institutes are very well-equipped and offer an international environment.

 Research groups often collaborate with university institutes or with companies.
 They constitute a very good springboard for a career in research, also outside higher education.
 Thus, for example, 80% of the employees who leave Fraunhofer research institutes move to a position in industry commensurate with their qualifications.